 Oral appliances

 Dental devices help keep the airway open by adjusting the position of the jaw and tongue.
 They are particularly effective for individuals with mild to moderate OSA and can sometimes aid in severe cases.
 Many people find them more comfortable than CPAP machines, and their compact design makes them convenient for travel.
-However, for the best results, it is essential to consult a dentist or orthodontist specializing in sleep apnea treatment.
+However, for the best results, it is essential to consult a dentist or orthodontist specialising in sleep apnoea treatment.

 >>> BiPAP vs CPAP: How It Works and What's the Difference?

-If you have a more severe case of sleep apnea, you may need a BiPAP machine.
+If you have a more severe case of sleep apnoea, you may need a BiPAP machine.
 ResMed Lumis 100 VPAP S 4G often use two levels of pressure (inspiratory and expiratory) to help people who have a hard time breathing.

 Some patients may only need one fixed air pressure, and therefore need a CPAP machine.
 An auto-PAP (APAP) machine such as ResMed AirSense 10 AutoSet / AirSense 11 AutoSet automatically adjusts the air pressure given to the patient.
-This is important because things like weight and sleep position can change and affect how bad apnea events are.
+This is important because things like weight and sleep position can change and affect how bad apnoea events are.

 FAQs

-Common health problems, such as diabetes and heart disease, are often connected to severe sleep apnea.
+Common health problems, such as diabetes and heart disease, are often connected to severe sleep apnoea.

 What is a severe sleep apnoea score?